kunalj101/python_intro_hackathon/chapter5.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:2, 6 key:bd9b384210
 ## Have you performed data preprocessing step?

-As I discussed, you should perform some data pre processing steps for both train and test dataset before jumping into model building exercise:
+As discussed before, you should perform some data pre processing steps for both train and test dataset before jumping into model building exercise.
+Here are a few things you need to perform at the minimum:
 * Missing value imputation
 * Outlier treatment
 * Label encoding for character variables
 * Algorithm selection

-####Which of th following steps have you performed till now with both train and test data set?
+####Which of the following steps have you performed till now with both train and test data set?

 *** =instructions